Updated in December 2019 to remain up to date and accurate.

 Who is your ideal client?

-- Someone who has a bit of expendable income and loves technology they are what’s considered early adopters.
-They want to be connected at all times to their home through their smartwatch or phone.
+- Someone who has a bit of expendable income and loves the technology they are what’s considered early adopters.
+They want to be connected at all times to their homes through their smartwatch or phone.
 They love using voice technology to get answers to questions or help when they are cooking.